The Real Cost and Timeline of a Data Mesh Consulting Engagement

 Business professionals review a smart city data mesh model in a vibrant watercolor artwork.

-The core problem data mesh solves is the monolithic data bottleneck.
-A central data team becomes a service desk, buried under tickets from business units waiting for data.
-This model does not scale.
-Data mesh inverts this by giving ownership of data products to the domains that know the data best—marketing, finance, or logistics.
+The core problem data mesh solves is the monolithic data bottleneck: a central data team turns into a service desk, buried under tickets from business units waiting on data, and that model stops scaling once the organization grows past a certain size.
+Data mesh inverts this by handing ownership of data products to the domains that know the data best - marketing, finance, or logistics.

 Centralized Bottleneck vs. Decentralized Data Mesh

 The architectural and organizational differences are stark.
-A centralized model creates dependencies; a data mesh fosters autonomy and speed.
+A centralized model creates dependencies; a data mesh is built for autonomy and speed.

 AttributeTraditional Monolithic ArchitectureData Mesh Architecture